suzie13/Sushma_S_Chandra/projects/Whisker Robot/index.md

             <li> In the model for classification of contact and non-contact there is some additional pre-processing required.  </li>
             <li> The classes were unbalanced, i.e. the non-contact datasamples was around 7800 whereas the contact datasamples \
              was around 1600.
-Since all the non-contact membrane images are exactly the same, there wouldn't be loss of information by reducing the non-contact datasamples, the non-contact datasamples were removed and made equal to the number of contact datasamples. </li>
+Since all the non-contact membrane images are exactly the same, there wouldn't be loss of information by reducing the non-contact datasamples, the non-contact datasamples were downsampled and made equal to the number of contact datasamples. </li>
             <li> Performed stratified split to ensure there is a percentage of each class in the same ratio in both train \
             and test dataset. </li>